 Replacing an engine control module, commonly known as an ECU, can usually be done in a matter of minutes for the physical task alone.

 Your car's owner's manual will tell you exactly where to find the computer module.
-Then, a professional mechanic can pull the plug on the old one.
-A new one will be plugged in immediately.
+A professional mechanic can then pull the plug on the old one, and a new one will be plugged in immediately.

 The average time for a vehicle repair at a dealer or mechanic is approximately one to two hours.